reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 We will be using [Spring Cloud AWS](https://awspring.io/) to establish connection and interact with the SNS service, rather than using the SNS SDK provided by AWS directly.
 Spring Cloud AWS is a wrapper around the official AWS SDKs, which significantly simplifies configuration and provides simple methods to interact with AWS services.

-The main dependency that we will need is `spring-cloud-aws-starter-sns`, which contains all SNS related classes for our project.
+The main dependency that we will need is `spring-cloud-aws-starter-sns`, which contains all SNS related classes needed by our application.

 We will also make use of the Spring Cloud AWS BOM (Bill of Materials) to manage the versions of the Spring Cloud AWS dependencies in our project.
 The BOM ensures version compatibility between the declared dependencies, avoiding conflicts and making it easier to update versions in the future.